saraband/delivery-app/README.md

                                 # and updates the restaurant DB with those base 64 thumbnails

-yarn server                     # Launch the server app on port 3000 yarn webpack                    # Launch the client app on port 8080
+yarn server                     # Launch the server app on port 3000 yarn dev                        # Launch the client app on port 8080
 ```

 ## Folder structure